First weekend of California stay-at-home order hits millions

 At the same time, people were sweeping grocery store shelves bare despite government pleas that hoarding was unnecessary because there were no shortages.
 Toilet paper was universally in short supply.

-The governor has activated the California National Guard to help with humanitarian aid.
-On Friday, Newsom announced that guard members would provide short-term help in distributing food at food banks, whose volunteer base has declined during the crisis while the need for them has soared because many people are losing work.
+Up to 500 members of the California National Guard were activated Saturday to help with humanitarian aid.
+Most of them are providing help in distributing food at food banks, whose volunteer base has declined during the crisis while the need for them has soared because many people are losing work.

 Newsom said he expected social pressure — not policing — to help enforce his stay-at-home order.
 But officers in San Jose were prepared to crack down on dozens of businesses that remained open in violation of the order, Chief Eddie Garcia said.